apollo

 How to manage the interaction:

-Although taking Q-Pril 10 mg Tablet together with Leflunomide may possibly result in an interaction, they can be taken together if prescribed by your doctor.
-However, contact your doctor immediately if you experience signs and symptoms of liver damage like fever, chills, unusual bleeding, dark-coloured urine, light colour stools, yellowish discolouration of skin and eyes, and abdominal pain.
-It is advised not to consume alcohol while using these medications as it may increase the damage o the liver.
-Do not discontinue any medications without consulting your doctor.
+Although taking Q-Pril 10 mg Tablet together with Potassium citrate may possibly result in an interaction, they can be taken together if prescribed by your doctor.
+However, contact your doctor immediately if you experience signs and symptoms of hyperkalemia, such as nausea, vomiting, confusion, numbness, tingling in hands and feet, and irregular heartbeat.
+It is advised to limit the intake of potassium-rich foods like tomatoes, bananas, mangoes, beans, and potassium-containing supplements.
+Do not discontinue any medication without consulting your doctor.

 How does the drug interact with Q-Pril 10 mg Tablet: